If you've blocked our ad, please consider unblocking it.

 As in Animal Crossing: City Folk, SMPTE Color Bars are used in the Japanese and North American version, while the Philips PM5544 test pattern is used in the European version.

-The Welcome amiibo update released on November 2, 2016 adds amiibo support, new items and characters, a campground, the ability to link a save file of Happy Home Designer to New Leaf for extra items.
+As mentioned above, The Welcome amiibo update released on November 2, 2016 adds amiibo support, new items and characters, a campground, the ability to link a save file of Happy Home Designer to New Leaf for extra items.
 Decorating your house got a bit easier too, with furniture arrangement functionality from Happy Home Designer being added into the game.
 Minor gameplay adjustments include rocks and pillows are now able to be sat on, as well as the area required for projects being more lenient.
 Two new minigames were also added.
 The internal code name used for this update is GardenPlus.

 Hidden Totaka's Song